christopher5106/christopher5106.github.io/_posts/2016-05-11-google-appengine-is-simply-brillant-tutorial.markdown

 ![]({{ site.url }}/img/appengine_abtesting.png)

-Select the versions and choose how much traffic to deliver in percentage on each version :
+Select the versions and how much traffic to deliver in percentage on each version :

 ![]({{ site.url }}/img/appengine_split_traffic.png)